-The Ohio Department of Health (ODH) declared a statewide community outbreak in June 2018 after observing an increase in hepatitis A cases.
-Hepatitis A is a vaccine-preventable liver disease that usually spreads when a person ingests fecal matter - even in microscopic amounts - from contact with objects, food or drinks contaminated by the stool of an infected person.
+The Ohio Department of Health (ODH) declared a statewide community outbreak of hepatitis A in June 2018 after observing an increase in cases.
+Hepatitis A is a vaccine-preventable liver disease that usually spreads when a person ingests fecal matter ― even in microscopic amounts ― from contact with objects, food or drinks contaminated by the stool of an infected person.
 Hepatitis A can also be spread from close personal contact with an infected person, such as through sex.
 The statewide community outbreak is spread through person-to-person contact.

 In May 2019, the Centers for Disease Control and Prevention (CDC) provided an updated case definition resulting in an increase in the number of outbreak cases in Ohio.
 ODH and local health departments continue to investigate reported hepatitis A cases.

 The high-risk populations for hepatitis A in this outbreak include: